SwapnikKatkoori/node-summarizer/README.md

 # text-summarizer
-Text-summarizer is a node.js module that summarizes a given text into a given number of sentences.
+Text-summarizer is a node.js module that summarizes text into a specified number of sentences.
 This module uses two

 different extractive summarization techniques: frequency based and textrank based.
 It also provides sentiment anylisis on the